-There is ongoing communication with the charter school authorizer that ensures that the business processes have adequate oversight and ongoing feedback.
-There are internal auditing systems in place to ensure compliance prior to issuing warrants (checks).
+- There is ongoing communication with the charter school authorizer that ensures that the business processes have adequate oversight and ongoing feedback.
+There are internal auditing systems in place to ensure compliance prior to issuing checks.
 Over the past four years, there have been zero audit findings or management letters to any charter in the network.
-It is expected that with Citrus Springs first audit in the spring of 2017 that there will also be no issues.
-Business staff strives for continual improvement and attends various workshops and conferences in order to stay informed of current initiatives and information from state entities.

-Citrus Springs follows all generally accepted accounting principles.
+It is expected that with the school's first audit in the summer/fall of 2019 that there will also be no issues; as the network of schools have had zero findings for a number of years.
+Business staff strives for continual improvement and attends various workshops and conferences in order to stay informed of current initiatives and information from state entities. - The school follows all generally accepted accounting principles.
 The charter's business staff uses the California School Accounting Manual and SACS reporting.
 Further, the school must complete additional paperwork as required by the authorizer, SELPA, state, etc. An external auditor will be secured each spring with the student records/attendance audit completed each summer and the financial audit completed each fall.
-By December 15th of each year, the boards receive the audit report and discuss prior to approval.
+By December 15th of each year, the board receives the audit report and discuss prior to approval.
 This audit report is then given to the authorizer, county, and state for review.
 All policies and procedures are reviewed and revised annually.